Health and Safety

 UMKC encourages all students to maintain adequate health insurance coverage (international students are required to purchase student health insurance).
 The University of Missouri has partnered with Aetna Student Health to offer its students health insurance coverage.
 No matter what insurance provider you utilize, it is very important to have adequate coverage.
 Be sure to review and compare plans to help you make the best decision on what kind of coverage you need and which insurance provider offers you the best plan for your needs.

 Regular exercise helps keep your mind and body alert, active, and healthy.
 Staying fit is an important way to support your academic success, and Swinney Recreation Center can help!
-Featuring indoor and outdoor tracks, outdoor recreational field and soccer stadium, five basketball courts, squash and racquetball courts, fitness center, aerobics, fitness classes, 6-lane indoor pool, intramural sports, and massage therapy, Swinney has all you need to stay on a fun and beneficial exercise routine.
+Featuring indoor and outdoor tracks, outdoor recreational field and soccer stadium, five basketball courts, squash and racquetball courts, fitness center, aerobics, fitness classes, 6-lane indoor pool, intramural sports, massage therapy, and an annex at Hospital Hill, Swinney has all you need to stay on a fun and beneficial exercise routine.

 UMKC Alert! provides the campus community with timely notification of campus-wide emergencies or closures due to inclement weather.
 Students can sign up for UMKC Alert! via Pathway.